genicsblog/docs/author/creating-a-draft.md

 ## Write the content

 After you are done with the frontmatter, you can start writing the content of your post.

+Check out the [UI Components guide]((/author/ui-components)) to learn how to add various elements to your post.

-You can take a look at [other drafts](https://github.com/genicsblog/genicsblog.github.io/tree/main/_drafts) or [published posts](https://github.com/genicsblog/genicsblog.github.io/tree/main/_posts) to take a look at how the content is written.
+You can take a look at [other drafts](https://github.com/genicsblog/genicsblog.github.io/tree/main/_drafts){:target="_blank"} or [published posts](https://github.com/genicsblog/genicsblog.github.io/tree/main/_posts){:target="_blank"} to take a look at how the content is written.

 ## ALERT!